 You can read more about how Klipboard simplifies asset management here.
 Learn more.

-How Asset Management tools support customer satisfaction
+How Asset Management tools support greater customer satisfaction

 Field Service is a highly competitive, price sensitive and demanding industry.
 To meet the expectations of the modern customer, field service businesses are having to make some adjustments in how they operate.